 What's more, smaller companies tend to have less bureaucracy, which means they're well placed to grab these advantages.

 Changing opinions of BYOD

 Traditionally, companies have wanted to keep a tight rein on their IT systems.
-Many businesses provide standard computers and mobile phones, then lock them down systems so employees can only use approved software.
+Many businesses provide standard computers and smartphones, then lock them down systems so employees can only use approved software.

 But technology is changing fast.
-Like it or not, people are bringing their own smart phones, tablet computers and laptops to work.
-If they think their own equipment is better-suited than your company’s, they’ll use it.
+Like it or not, people are bringing their own smartphones, tablets and laptops to work.
+If they think their own equipment is better-suited than your company's, they'll use it.

 Attract and retain better people

 A key argument in favour of BYOD is that it's a good way to attract and retain tech-savvy staff.
 With IT playing a crucial role in almost every business, your company can benefit from attracting people who are confident with IT, no matter what their role is.

 But don't fall into the trap of assuming it's just younger staff who favour employers that provide some tech freedom.
 "We found that's a myth," explains Jones.
 "It's not about age - it's about having an interest in technology."

 However, he does confirm BYOD can be particularly helpful when small firms compete with larger ones for graduates.
 "They've grown up with the internet, and with a pretty advanced way of using it.
 When they graduate, they have a perfectly good laptop and smartphone - then their first employer gives them another one.